Integration of differential graded manifolds: A homotopy lemma

 In degree 0 Equation \eqref{eq:dotAh2} is

-with $i$ running only over the indices with $\deg\xi^i=1$, which has a solution under our hypothesis.
-Supposing that $A_h^{(m)}$'s are known for $m<k$, Equation \eqref{eq:dotAh2} in degree $k$ is an inhomogeneous linear ODE for $A_h^{(k)}$, and thus always has a solution.
+with $i$ running only over the indices with $\deg\xi^i=1$.
+Again, this is a family of ODEs for $A_h|_x\in U\subset W^0$, parametrized by $x\in N$, and the smallness of the $C^0$-norm of $H^{(0)}$ implies that the RHSs are small uniformly in $x$ and thus the solution exists on $N\times I$.
+Supposing that $A_h^{(m)}$'s are known for $m<k$, Equation \eqref{eq:dotAh2} in degree $k$ is an inhomogeneous linear ODE for $A_h^{(k)}$, and therefore always has a solution.
 We can thus find $A_h$ by solving \eqref{eq:dotAh2} successively for $A_h^{(0)}$, $A_h^{(1)}$, \dots, $A_h^{(\dim N)}$. \end{proof}

 \begin{rem} The hypothesis on the $C^0$-norm of $H^{(0)}$ was used to make sure that a solution $A_h^{(0)}$ of Equation \eqref{eq:dotAh0} exists for $t\in I$.
 If $W^0=0$, no hypothesis is needed, since $A_h^{(0)}=0$.
 When $W^0\neq0$ then $Q:C^\infty(U) \to C^\infty(U)\otimes (W^{-1})^*$ can be seen as a linear map from $W^{-1}$ to the space of vector fields on $C^\infty(U)$, and defines an integrable distribution on $U$.
 If $A_0\in\Omega(N,W|_U)^{MC}$ then the image of $A_0^{(0)}:N\to U$ is contained in a leaf of this distribution.
 If the leaf if compact, again no hypothesis of the $C^0$-norm of $H^{(0)}$ is needed, since \eqref{eq:dotAh0} is given by vector fields tangent to the leaf.
 The hypothesis is needed only if the closure of the leaf is non-compact. \end{rem}